sentient-agi/Sentient-Social-Agent/README.md

 ![Alt Text](https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExeHdrNzJpNjl0eGNzdGVxYWk4cG1pMDFsYjd5bmh3eWV3aHNnOW55cyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/Pu5F5t64WNKYE/giphy.gif)

 ### Picking which users your agent interacts with
-You can configure your agent to respond to particular key users using the `KEY_USERS` constant in the `twitter_agent` module in `src/twitter_agent/twitter_agent.py`.
+You can configure your agent to respond to particular key users using the `KEY_USERS` constant in the `agent` module in `src/agent/agent.py`.
 Your agent will respond to tweets from these key users.

 ### Picking the data your agent uses
-You can configure the data that your agent has access to using using the `data` module in the `agent_tools` package in `src/twitter_agent/agent_tools/data.py`.
+You can configure the data that your agent has access to using using the `data` module in the `agent_tools` package in `src/agent/agent_tools/data.py`.

 ## Twitter API